havlan/mini-sentinl-tutorial/docs/README.md

 ![Sentinl user interface](img/sentinl_ui.png "Redirected from the visualization SPY ui.
 It's also selected on the left menu.")

 - The Sentinl UI provides you with the basics of **monitoring**, **creating**, **maintaining**, **updating**, **deleting** and **testing/executing** both watchers and reports.
-- In the top right corner of the Sentinl UI there is two buttons, the one you will be using is New, which starts the process of creating a new watcher or alarm.
+- In the top right corner of the Sentinl UI there is two buttons, the one you will be using is New, which starts the process of creating a new watcher or reporter.
 - When pressing "New" you will be presented with a window/drop down that lets you specify whether it's a new watcher or a new reporter that you wish to create.